pwn0471/SparkChat/README.md

 ## 🚀 Project Summary

-**BindaasTalk** is a complete **MERN-stack application** that combines real-time video calling, instant messaging, and a social friend system.
+**SparkChat** is a complete **MERN-stack application** that combines real-time video calling, instant messaging, and a social friend system.
 It allows users to **discover, connect, chat, and video call** securely in a single, beautifully designed platform.

 ---